jmiemirza/MMFM-Challenge/README.md

 ### General Rules
 - To be eligible for participation in our challenge, you must register your team via CMT (deadline 15th April): [https://cmt3.research.microsoft.com/MMFM2024](https://cmt3.research.microsoft.com/MMFM2024).
     - Please select the `challenge track` while registering.

+- The organizing committee reserves the right to verify the results and the code.
+- The winners of the competition will be required to open source their code under MIT or more permissive licence.
+- For eligibility to win the prize money, the participants are required to open source their code and the model weights.
+For participants who submit results with closed-source models, the organizers will not be able to consider them for the prize money.
+This is to ensure that the organizers can verify the results and the code.
+All submitted results would be documented in a leaderboard, closed-source results will be marked.

+### Challenge Phases
+- The challenge will be running in two phases:
+  - Phase 1: The participants will submit their results on the test sets which is already present in `data/pre_processed` for all datasets.
+  - Phase 2: An alien test set will be released after the phase 1 deadline.
+The participants will be required to submit their results on the alien test set.
+Again, with the code and the model weights (which should be same as phase 1).
+    - The alien test set will be of a similar domain to the current `test data`.
+  - The model submitted for Phase 2 shall reproduce the results of Phase 1.
+This is stipulated in order to discourage people from overfitting on the test set.
+An immediate *disqualification* will be in place if the results of Phase 2 are not reproducible from the model submitted in Phase 1.
+  - There is a 40% weightage for Phase 1 and 60% weightage for Phase 2.
+  - Only participants that submitted results for Phase 1 before its deadline will receive access to Phase 2 evaluation data, and only participants that submitted Phase 2 results will be eligible for the competition.
+  - Phase 2 is intended only for evaluating a model finalized in Phase 1, no model modification is allowed for Phase 2 (it should exactly reproduce Phase 1 evaluation).

+- Important: To be eligible for the prize money, the participants are required to register, and participate in both phases of the challenge.

+### Submission
 - For all submission, the participants will be required to submit their code and the model weights with the instructions on how to reproduce the results.
     - For Phase 1 The code should be submitted through a public `github repository` and the model weights should be uploaded to some storage.
 The teams are responsible for informing the organizers via email.
       - Please email the organizers with following information.